Parents' Guide to Mental Health

 Nothing’s more important than your family

 It’s been a challenging year for families everywhere.
 In some ways we’ve gotten closer, and in others, we’re ready for a break.
-Despite these unique times, one thing remains: The health and well-being of your children is everything.
+Despite these unique times, one thing remains: The well-being of your children is everything.

 Your Blue Cross Blue Shield of Michigan plan has options to care for your kids’ mental health needs, just like it does their physical ones.
 And, don’t forget — you matter, too.
 These options extend to everyone on your plan, including the people your kids call mom and dad.